Performance & UX

 Common objections include:

-• "Will this fit our workflow?"
+• "Will this integrate with our existing workflow?"

-• "How much work is setup?"
+• "How much work is the setup?"

-• "Is this for my company size?"
+• "Is this built for a company of my size?"

-• "What happens after I submit?"
+• "What happens right after I submit this form?"

 8. Page structure and scroll logic

-1. Problem and positioning
+1. Problem and Positioning: You get my problem.

 Check:

-• Does every section justify its space?
+• Does every section justify the space it occupies?

-Pages often underperform not because one section is terrible, but because the order makes the user work too hard.
+Pages often underperform not because one section is terrible, but because the disjointed order makes the user work too hard.

 9. Mobile conversion usability